-If you are looking to become a forensic scientist or considering it as your career option, I assume that you know of some scientific terms used in this writing.
+I assume you are looking to become a forensic scientist or considering it as your career option.
+So, I hope that you know of some scientific terms used in this writing.
 Or if you are just inspired by Dr. Salunkhe from CID 😛 then I would suggest you use an online dictionary.
 This blog will help you understand how to choose a career in forensic science?

 First, what is forensic science and what does a forensic scientist do?

-The term forensic science involves forensic (or forensic, in Latin), which means a public discussion or debate.
+The term forensic science involves forensic, which means a public discussion or debate.
 In a more modern context, however, the forensic applies to the courts and the judicial system.
-Combining it with forensic science means applying scientific methods and processes to solve the crime.
+Combine it with forensic science and you mean applying scientific methods and processes to solve the crime.

-The field of forensic medicine comes from several scientific branches, including physics, chemistry, and biology, with a focus on the identification and evaluation of physical evidence.
-It has become an important part of the justice system because it uses a wide range of sciences to get information related to criminal and legal evidence.
+The field of forensic medicine comes from several scientific branches, including physics, chemistry, and biology.
+It focuses on the identification and evaluation of physical evidence.
+It has become an important part of the justice system.
+As It uses a wide range of sciences to get information related to criminal and legal evidence.

 Forensic science may prove the existence of a crime, the perpetrator of a crime, or a connection to the crime through the: